 Alan enjoys speaking on themes from his award-winning book, An Unhurried Life, such as unhurried life with God, in community, in leadership development, in solitude, silence and prayer, and in connecting suffering with maturing.
-From his forthcoming book, An Unhurried Leader, he enjoys speaking on the themes of leading from overflow, working and leading with God, grace-empowered leadership, leadership vision.
+From his book, An Unhurried Leader, he enjoys speaking on the themes of leading from overflow, working and leading with God, grace-empowered leadership, leadership vision.
 He also addresses the intersection between personal spiritual formation and fruitful leadership engagement.
 People leave these gatherings inspired, encouraged and energized for their life and work with God.

 Lead Strategic Planning Meetings or Retreats